lucapompei/ReactiveRest/README.md

 # Reactive Rest
 =============================

-The Reactive Rest client is a simple and fast HTTP client, based on Retrofit implementation, which help you to make REST communications in a rapidly and easy way.
+The Reactive Rest client is a simple and fast HTTP client, based on Retrofit 2 implementation, which help you to make REST communications in a rapidly and easy way.

-Using this library, you can make 4 different types of HTTP REST communication:
+Using this library, you can make 4 different types of HTTP REST communications:

 1) <strong>Synchronous HTTP request:</strong> each HTTP response is synchronously obtained;

-2) <strong>Asynchronous HTTP request:</strong> each HTTP response is asynchronously obtained, using the Retrofit call queue;
+2) <strong>Asynchronous HTTP request:</strong> each HTTP response is asynchronously obtained, using the Retrofit queue implementation;

-3) <strong>Event based HTTP request:</strong> each HTTP response is asynchronously processed and then dispatched on a common Event bus to all registered entity (i.e. it's used the Guava Event Bus implementation for this purpose);
+3) <strong>Event based HTTP request:</strong> each HTTP response is asynchronously processed and then dispatched on a common Event Bus to all registered entity (i.e. it's used the Guava Event Bus implementation for this purpose);

 4) <strong>Reactive HTTP request:</strong> based on Reactive programming paradigm, each HTTP response is asynchronously prepared, taking the advantage of using Observable, so that each Observer interested and subscribed to it, can obtain the response when it is processed.

+The Reactive REST client supports GET, POST, PUT and DELETE HTTP method.

 API Usage
 --------